vishandi/tp/docs/DeveloperGuide.md

+**Aspect: Should we show timings that a group of persons with the same tag are free by the minute, or in 30-minute blocks?**
+* **Alternative 1 (current implementation)**: Show common free timings in 30-minute blocks.
+  * Pros:
+    * More efficient implementation as 30-minute intervals would be ruled out as compared to 1-minute intervals
+    * More easily understood by users who are likely to plan meetings in 30-minute intervals
+  * Cons:
+    * More meticulous planners will lament a lack of an ability to include intervals of less than 30 minutes.
+* **Alternative 2**: Show common free timings accurate to the minute
+  * Pros:
+    * Feature would work for even the most meticulous of planners and could perhaps increase the benefit of the feature marginally
+  * Cons:
+    * Efficiency of implementation would be compromised to cater to a smaller target group.

 ## 4.6 ImportSchedule and ExportSchedule Features
 This section details how the `importSchedule` and `exportSchedule` commands are implemented.
 This command allows the user to import and export the schedule of persons in UniGenda.